Fall in Frontenac State Park is a wonderful time and place to enjoy the brilliant colors of Minnesota’s mixed hardwood forests.

 A park for all seasons

-While fall is my favorite season in Frontenac State Park, this is a park for all seasons.
+While fall is my favorite season in Frontenac, this is a park for all seasons.
 There is good bird watching throughout the year – and especially during the spring and fall migration.
 Spring and summer bring colorful wildflowers.
 The shady trails are also perfect for a summer escape and or winter cross-country ski outing.

-A Minnesota State Park vehicle permit is required in Frontenac State Park.
-Permits can be purchased when you arrive at the park.
+A Minnesota State Park vehicle permit is required within the park.
+Permits can be purchased when you arrive.

 Lodging and camping